vcmi/VCMI.eu/additional/docs/faq.md

 * When will it be possible to play online in multiplayer?

-> As of VCMI 1.3.0 multiplayer reached fair level of stability and is playable.
-You can play via local network using any supported device.
-There is also lobby to play online with anyone across the world, but as of VCMI 1.3.0 it doesn't support Android yet.
-We know that multiplayer lobby on Android is potentially one of top wanted features, but also hard to get done.
-Further evolution of multiplayer is definitely on our priority list.
+> As of VCMI 1.5.0, multiplayer has reached a reasonable level of stability and is playable, including support for simultaneous turns and turn timers.
+There is a lobby to play online with anyone in the world, which can be accessed from within the game: New Game -> Multiplayer -> Online Service (second button from the top).
+Alternatively, you can play over a local network using any supported device.
+Further development of multiplayer is definitely on our priority list.

 * How close is VCMI emulating H3 gameplay?